circonus-labs/libmtev/docs-md/apireference/c.md

   * **RETURN** 0 on success, -1 on failure.

-This can be particularly useful when attempting to debug a system.
+This can be particularly useful when attempting debug a system.

 #### mtev_log_has_material_output